Start your nursing career as a newly graduated RN/RPN or LPN at Fraser Health

 - Have current practicing or provisional registration with a regulatory college

-- Have not participated in a New Graduate Program with another Health Authority
+- Have not participated in a New Graduate Program with another health authority

 - Agree to complete supernumerary mentorship hours

-- All applicants must create or update an online profile and apply to the New Graduate posting on our external website.
+- All applicants must create or update an online profile and apply to the New Graduate nursing posting on our external website.
+Apply here: RN/RPN posting | LPN posting

-- You will be contacted by someone in Talent Acquisition to complete a New Grad application form and skills checklist to complete
+- You will be contacted by someone in Talent Acquisition to complete a New Grad application form

 - You will be informed that recent reference(s) or Clinical Evaluation / Summary completed by the applicants most recent preceptor or Clinical Instructor are required;